almata/Mathematics/README.md

     2000.factors
     > [1, 2, 4, 5, 8, 10, 16, 20, 25, 40, 50, 80, 100, 125, 200, 250, 400, 500, 1000, 2000]

+### maximumSubarrayFrom(array: [Double]) -> (sum: Double, fromIndex: Int, toIndex: Int)?

+From the [Wikipedia](https://en.wikipedia.org/wiki/Maximum_subarray_problem), in computer science, the maximum subarray problem is the task of finding the contiguous subarray within a one-dimensional array of numbers which has the largest sum.
+For example, for the sequence of values −2, 1, −3, 4, −1, 2, 1, −5, 4; the contiguous subarray with the largest sum is 4, −1, 2, 1, with sum 6.

+The function provided here uses an algorithm based on Kadane's algorithm and modified so it can a) deal with arrays where all numbers are negative numbers and b) keep track of the starting and ending indices of the maximum subarray.

+Original Kadane's algorithm consists of a scan through the array values, computing at each position the maximum (positive sum) subarray ending at that position.
+This subarray is either empty (in which case its sum is zero) or consists of one more element than the maximum subarray ending at the previous position.
+The algorithm only needs to keep track of the ending position because the implied starting position is just after the last position at which the sum went negative; a higher sum can always be found by dropping any negative-sum prefix.

+#### Example 7

+    Mathematics.maximumSubarrayFrom([0, -1, 2, -1, 3, 4, 5, -3, 6, -1, 2, -5, 1, 2])!
+	> (17.0, 2, 10)

+The (17.0, 2, 10) tuple indicates maximum subarray is the one from index 2 to index 10 in the original array, so `[2, -1, 3, 4, 5, -3, 6, -1, 2]`.
+And the sum of all numbers in that subarray is 17.

 ## Author

 Albert Mata ([@almata](https://twitter.com/almata) on Twitter).
 Please find some more information about me and my work at my website [albertmata.net](http://www.albertmata.net).